Life As a Bus or Truck Mechanic

 - Microsoft Excel

 - Microsoft Office

 - Computerized maintenance management system software CMMS

-How to Become a Bus or Truck Mechanic
+Education needed to be a Bus or Truck Mechanic:

 How Long Does it Take to Become a Bus or Truck Mechanic?

 The table below shows the approximate number of Bus and Truck Mechanics employed by various industries.

 Those who work as a Bus or Truck Mechanic sometimes switch careers to one of these choices:

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|